-Bringing your nearest and dearest along to help you shop can be a joyous occasion.
-However, it can also be stressful as opinions clash and you may wind up with an unpleasant memory.
-This is why some brides choose to go shopping alone.
-If you need help deciding what's best for you, read the pros and cons of making that choice, below.
+Bringing your nearest and dearest along to help you shop can be a joyous occasion; however, it can also be stressful as opinions clash, and you may wind up with an unpleasant memory especially if drama is typically inevitable with your group.
+This – with the addition of Covid making larger appointments more difficult – is why some brides choose to go shopping for a bridal gown alone.
+If you need help deciding what's best for you, read the pros and cons of going shopping for a wedding dress alone, below.

 Photo by Maya Myers Photography

 There will be less stress and tension resulting from disagreements about the wedding dress if you go by yourself.
 If your friend group or family typically feed into drama, going shopping alone may be the best choice for you.

 Without other people’s opinions muddling your thought process, you’ll know that the bridal gown you choose is truly your favorite.
 If you tend to let others influence your decisions, going shopping for a wedding dress alone may be your best bet to getting what you want.

 When you go to a bridal appointment alone, you don’t have to try to coordinate the schedules of several loved ones – which can be especially tricky if someone plans to visit from out of town to attend a dress-shopping excursion.
 Consider going to bridal sample sales and trunk shows too – since these appointments may go quickly, it'll be easier to not have to coordinate schedules.